 "High-purity manganese (in metal/sulphate form) probably interests us the most," he said.
 "Recent developments in cathode chemistry (as announced by major OEMs such as VW (OTC Pink:VLKAF,ETR:VOW3) and Stellantis (NYSE:STLA)) point to the potential commercialisation of high-manganese cathodes for mass market EVs, and with few options for low-cost/low-impurity production (ie. projects based on manganese carbonate resources), we see this as an interesting space."

-For his part, Hegarty mentioned copper, and reminded investors not to forget zinc, which is used to galvanize steel.
-In the whole battery metals complex, he is optimistic about lithium, cobalt and to a lesser extent graphite.
+For his part, Hegarty mentioned copper, and reminded investors not to forget zinc, which is used to galvanise steel.
+In the battery metals complex, he is optimistic about lithium, cobalt and to a lesser extent graphite.

 Don't forget to follow us @INN_Australia for real-time updates!

 Securities Disclosure: I, Priscila Barrera, hold no direct investment interest in any company mentioned in this article.

 Editorial Disclosure: The Investing News Network does not guarantee the accuracy or thoroughness of the information reported in the interviews it conducts.
 The opinions expressed in these interviews do not reflect the opinions of the Investing News Network and do not constitute investment advice.
 All readers are encouraged to perform their own due diligence.